Xyfalix/aiap16-lim-chiew-yee-nicholas-743H/README.md

 2) Other than that, it has similar advantages to decision trees.

 ## Evaluation of Models
+The models are evaluated based on the following criteria
+ 1) Accuracy: Measures how often the classifier correctly predicts.
+It can give misleading results if the test dataset is imbalanced.
+ 2) Precision: The ratio of true positives to the sum of true positives and false positives.
+Precision is useful in the cases where false positives are of higher concern than false negatives. e.g similar product recommendations for an e-commerce website
+ 3) Recall (Sensitivity or True Positive Rate): The ratio of true positives to the sum of true positives and false negatives.
+It measures the ability to capture all relevant instances.
+This is especially important in medical cases where false negatives are detrimental as it translates to cases such as undetected cases of cancer.
 ### Decision Tree
 ### 1st iteration (No optimization)
 - Training Model Accuracy: 91.2%
 - Test Data Accuracy: 63.5%
+- Precision Score: 67.2%
+- Recall Score: 64.3%
-- From this data, overfitting had likely occurred, and certain parameters (termed as hyperparameters) have to be tuned in order to reduce overfitting.
+- From this data, overfitting had likely occurred (training model accuracy significantly higher than test data accuracy), and certain parameters (termed as hyperparameters) have to be tuned in order to reduce overfitting.
 From my understanding, 3 hyperparameters can be tuned to reduce overfitting, namely:
   1) No maximum depth.
 This causes the model to fit too well to the training data, capturing noise and outliers.
   2) Small minimum samples per leaf which results in leaf nodes too specific to the training data
   3) Too few samples per split which could cause the tree to split when noise is occurred insted of legitimate patterns.